Getting started with the cf CLI

 Page last updated:

-The cf CLI is the official command line client for Cloud Foundry.
+The Cloud Foundry Command Line Interface (cf CLI) is the official command line client for Cloud Foundry.
 You can use the cf CLI to manage apps, service instances, orgs, spaces, and users in your environment.

 Prerequisite